neonowl/drtybb.com-live/content/authors/admin/_index.md

     url: https://www.drtybb.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Technical problem-solver and creative media expert with a passion for empowering users through technology.
+bio: Technical problem-solver and creative media expert with a passion for STEM Edu-tainment.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.